mtint/autonity-docs/source/dapps/index-dapps.rst

 Decentralised Applications (DApps)
 ===========================================

 Our DApps provide an interface to manage an Autonity network, consisting of at least four validators.
 The permissioning of a network is based on both validator governance and P2P permissioning.
-The smart contracts in charge of this are `Soma <https://docs.autonity.io/network-perm/soma.html>`_ and `Glienicke <https://docs.autonity.io/network-perm/glienicke.html>`_, respectively.
+The smart contracts that control this are `Soma <https://docs.autonity.io/network-perm/soma.html>`_ and `Glienicke <https://docs.autonity.io/network-perm/glienicke.html>`_, respectively.

 Both DApps have similar characteristics but there are important differences between them.
 These can be summarised as follows: